+The total remuneration paid to the members of the Board of Directors for the 2021 financial year is within the maximum total amount approved by the 2020 Annual General Meeting (AGM) for 2021 of CHF 2.5 million.
 The members of the Board of Directors are required to maintain a minimum shareholding equivalent to one annual emolument (basic emolument plus functional allowances).
-As a rule, they have four years from the start of their term of office or assumption of a new function to acquire the prescribed shareholding in the form of the blocked shares paid as part of remuneration and, if necessary, through share purchases on the open market, observing internal trading restrictions.
+As a rule, they have four years from the start of their term of office or assumption of a new function to acquire the prescribed shareholding in the form of the blocked shares paid as part of remuneration and, if necessary, through share purchases on the open market, observing internal and legal trading restrictions.
 Compliance with the shareholding requirement is reviewed annually by the Compensation Committee.
 If a member's shareholding falls below the minimum requirement due to a drop in the share price, the difference must be made up by no later than the time of the next review.
 In justified cases, such as personal hardship or legal obligations, the Chairman of the Board of Directors can approve individual exceptions at his discretion.